 Ways you can use the Apple Tree Counting Grid Games:

 One-to-one correspondence- teaches the child that each button is “1”.

 Addition- all of the numbers rolled “add” up to the total number (you can also use 2 dice and add the numbers together on each turn.

-Subtraction- start with the counting grid full of pumpkins.
-With each roll “subtract” that number of pumpkins from the grid.
+Subtraction- start with the counting grid full of apples.
+With each roll “subtract” that number of apples from the grid.